 Scattered in orbits around the sun are bits and pieces of rock left over from the dawn of the solar system.
-Most of these asteroids orbit between Mars and Jupiter in a grouping known as the Main Asteroid Belt.
-Check out our big gallery of asteroid pictures, or read below to learn about this belt and how it formed.
+Most of these objects, called planetoids or asteroids — meaning "star-like" — orbit between Mars and Jupiter in a grouping known as the Main Asteroid Belt.

 Early in the life of the solar system, dust and rock circling the sun were pulled together by gravity into planets.
 But Jupiter, the largest planet, kept a number of the pieces from coalescing into another planet.
 Instead, its gravity disrupted the formation process, leaving an array of unattached asteroids.

 The Main Belt once contained enough material to form a planet nearly four times as large as Earth.
 Jupiter's gravity not only stopped the creation of such a planet, it also swept most of the material clear, leaving far too little behind for a planet of any size to form.
 Indeed, if the entire mass of the Main Belt could somehow create a single body, it would weigh in at less than half of the mass of the moon.

 Other solar systems are thought to contain their own asteroid belts.